 Selectman Don McCauley explained that potentially 62.5 percent of the 8-acre property would be dedicated to fields, while the remaining 37.5 percent could be used for buildings.

 Several officials refered to the potential purchase as a "one-time opportunity" for the town.

-The town has drawn plans to build a recreation center on the site.
+The town has to build a recreation center on the site.
 Parishioners at the closed church have held a vigil since it was closed in 2004.
-This group is in the process of appealing the latest decision by the Vatican to uphold the Archdiocese of Boston's ruling to close the church.
+This group is in the process of the latest decision by the Vatican to uphold the Archdiocese of Boston's ruling to close the church.